Jax Taylor Teases ‘Vanderpump Rules’ Season 5 Reunion Details On Twitter

 While Jax Taylor didn’t reveal who it was that had reportedly chosen to keep certain issues off the show, Lala Kent may be the target of his tweet.
 After all, Kent infamously kept her relationship off the series throughout Season 5.

 As fans will recall, Lala Kent spoke of her relationship with a mystery man but never revealed the identity of her boyfriend.
-Meanwhile, her co-stars, including Schroeder and Doute, have suggested that her unnamed partner is actually a married man, who reportedly purchased her Range Rover.
-Although Kent denied dating a married man on the show, the rumors regarding her relationship have continued and on Twitter, Schroeder and Doute have mentioned a man named “Randall.”
+Meanwhile, her co-stars, including Schroeder and Doute, have suggested that her unnamed partner is actually a married man who reportedly purchased her Range Rover.
+Although Kent denied dating a married man on the show, the rumors regarding her relationship have continued.
+On Twitter, Schroeder and Doute have mentioned a man named “Randall.”

 Dinner @surrules last night with @bncartwright family!! #pumprules #surreal #sur